 Your oncologist or healthcare provider refers you to your program.

 First, we meet with you for a holistic evaluation of all your symptoms and concerns, either from a physical, psychosocial or a spiritual perspective.
 Then we create a customized support plan based on your specific needs.
 This may include medications or a referral to other members of our support team, such as social workers, psychiatrists, nutritionists or spiritual counselors.

-We also work with the Susan Samueli Integrative Health Institute, part of UCI Health, to provide acupuncture for patients with neuropathy and menopausal symptoms or myofascial release for pain relief for areas of the body negatively affected or scarred by radiation or surgery.
+We also work with the Susan Samueli Integrative Health Institute, part of UCI Health, to provide a range of supportive services, including acupuncture for patients with neuropathy, menopausal symptoms or myofascial release for pain relief for areas of the body negatively affected or scarred by radiation or surgery.

 Our survivorship program is for patients and their families after they have completed cancer treatments.
 We take a multidisciplinary approach for patients who are cancer-free but want to improve their quality of life and stay healthy.

 Why are survivorship services important?